clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 While |CL| packages are optimized for performance on Intel Architecture, security conscious kernel and compiler options are sensibly taken advantage of.
-Below are some examples of how:
+Below are some examples:

 * Kernels shipped with Clear Linux are signed and disallow the usage of